frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 The one who most heard the word of God and kept it was Our Lady.

 Jesus exalts Our Lady.
-When we make a lot of fuss and give a lot of attention to Our Lady, we\'re just doing what Jesus did.
+When we make a lot of fuss and give a lot of attention to Our Lady, we're just doing what Jesus did.

 Today, we celebrate the dedication of the Basilica of St. Mary Major in Rome.